isl-org/MiDaS/README.md

-## Towards Robust Monocular Depth Estimation: Mixing Datasets for Zero-Shot Cross-Dataset Transfer
+## Towards Robust Monocular Depth Estimation: Mixing Datasets for Zero-shot Cross-dataset Transfer

 This repository contains code to compute depth from a single image.
 It accompanies our [paper](https://arxiv.org/abs/1907.01341):

->Towards Robust Monocular Depth Estimation: Mixing Datasets for Zero-Shot Cross-Dataset Transfer
+>Towards Robust Monocular Depth Estimation: Mixing Datasets for Zero-shot Cross-dataset Transfer
-Katrin Lasinger, Rene Ranftl,  Konrad Schindler, Vladlen Koltun
+René Ranftl, Katrin Lasinger, Konrad Schindler, Vladlen Koltun

-The pre-trained model corresponds to `RW+MD+MV` with `MGDA` enabled and movies sampled at 4 frames per second.
+The pre-trained model corresponds to `DS 4` with multi-objective optimization enabled.

+### Changelog
+* **[Dec 2019] Released new version of MiDaS - the new model is more accurate and robust**
+* [Jul 2019] Initial release of MiDaS

 ### Setup